tresoldi/dafsa/README.md

   - Preliminary generation of minimal regular expressions matching the contents of a DAFSA
-  - Consider the addition of empty transitions (or depend on the user aligning those)
+  - Consider adding support for empty transitions (or depend on the user aligning those)
   - Work on options for nicer graphviz output (colors, widths, etc.)